 When you’re applying for some kind of loan or a credit card, the lender may ask you to provide a list of your assets and liabilities.
-This is to help them get a solid idea of your financial position to ensure you won’t be overextending yourself and that you’ll be able to service (pay back) any credit they provide you.
+This is to help them get a solid idea of your financial position to ensure you won’t be overextending yourself and that you’ll be able to service (pay back) any credit they provide you with.

 An asset is something you own of value that can be converted into cash (assuming it isn’t cash already).
 Common examples can include: